daniellespence/bpl_chla/README.md

 # bpl_chla
-R code used for statistical analyses and plots in *Climate variability and flow management impact phytoplankton biomass in a shallow reservoir* (Spence, Painter, Venkiteswaran, Baulch, 2025)
+R code used for statistical analyses and plots in *Climate variability and flow management impact phytoplankton biomass in a shallow reservoir* (Spence, Painter, Nazemi, Venkiteswaran, Baulch, 2025)

 author: "Danielle Spence"